F1 title rivals row as Ricciardo wins in Baku

 Hamilton, who had controlled the race from pole, was first bumped from behind by Ferrari's Vettel, who then pulled up alongside him and appeared to turn in deliberately.

-Vettel claimed that Hamilton had been deliberately "brake-testing" him, but the stewards saw it differently and handed him the stop-go penalty.
+Vettel claimed that Hamilton had been deliberately "brake-checking" him, but the stewards saw it differently and handed him the stop-go penalty.

 After Vettel served his penalty, he came out of the pits ahead of Hamilton and maintained his position as the pair finished fourth and fifth, leaving the German 14 points clear after eight rounds of the 2017 championship.